Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Results

-For both the datasets, the parameter $\phi_0$, which determines the position of the prominent dip in the power spectrum, follows a near Gaussian profile.
-Despite some scatter in the posterior, the parameter $\sigma$ which controls the width of the feature, is well constrained.
-Finally, the parameter $A_1/A_{1,{\rm max}}$, which determines the amplitude of the localised GNMDC function, admits a non-zero mean value which indicates that the data indeed favours the presence of the local GNMDC term in our setup, which brings non-trivial features in the CMB power spectrum on relevant scales.
-For the case of \texttt{lowT+lowE+TT-Camspec12.5} and \texttt{lowT+lowE+TTTEEE-Camspec12.5}, we observe a very similar behaviour in the posterior distribution, as shown in figure \ref{result-camspec}.
-These datasets also constrain all the five parameters well and there also exists consistency in the best-fit constraints among all the datasets that we have considered in our analysis.
+The parameter $\phi_0$, which determines the position of the prominent dip in the power spectrum, follows a near Gaussian profile, preferring a mean value corresponding to the dip-like feature around multipoles $\ell \sim 20-30$, thereby improving the fit in the CMB temperature power spectrum on large scales.
+Next, the parameter $A_1/A_{1,{\rm max}}$, which controls the amplitude of the localized GNMDC function, also admits a non-zero mean value indicating that the data indeed favors the presence of the local GNMDC term in our setup, which brings non-trivial features in the CMB power spectrum on relevant scales.
+The parameter $\sigma$, which controls the width of the feature, though shows a sharp peak corresponding to a preferred mean value but forms a rather scattered posterior.
+Further, the posteriors for the parameters $A_0$ and $V_0$, which collectively fix the values of $n_s$ and $r$ around the pivot scale, seem to be mostly prior bound.
+Indeed, there exists a degeneracy between $V_0$ and $A_0$, thereby, one can obtain better constraints on either of these, by fixing the other.
+For the case of \texttt{lowT+lowE+TT-Camspec12.5} and \texttt{lowT+lowE+TTTEEE-Camspec12.5}, we observe very similar behavior in the posterior distribution, as shown in figure \ref{result-camspec}.
+There also exists consistency in the best-fit constraints among all the datasets that we have considered in our analysis.

-In table \ref{tab:Table3}, we have listed the mean values of all the model parameters along with the background parameters together with 1-$\sigma$ upper and lower bounds, from our data analysis for all the four datasets.
+In table \ref{tab:Table3}, we have listed the mean values of all the model parameters along with the background parameters together with 1-$\sigma$ upper and lower bounds, from our data analysis for all four datasets.
 Although we have not listed the $\Lambda$CDM parameters explicitly, we do not find any significant shift in the background cosmological parameters in our analysis with respect to the $\Lambda$CDM model.
-We found that all the datasets are able to provide stringent constraints on all the parameters of the GNMDC model, including all the background parameters.